End of Tenancy Cleaning Guide: Property Condition Issues

 Tomayto, tomahto.

-Either way, you’re more than likely going to need some form of report which documents the condition of the property before the tenant moved in if you want to take a bite out of the deposit to cover any cleaning costs.
-If you don’t have a report, then may I suggest that you first and foremost learn from your mistake, and then swiftly work on resolving the problem amicably between yourselves.
-Fair warning, that may mean you have to take a financial hit to some degree (i.e. you may have to split the bill).
+Either way, you’re more than likely going to need some form of report documenting the condition of the property before the tenant moved in if you want to make a claim against the deposit for cleaning costs.
+If you don’t have that evidence, then the best approach is to acknowledge the mistake, learn from it, and try to resolve the issue amicably between both parties.
+Fair warning: that may mean you have to take some level of financial hit (for example, splitting the cost).

-But before making any rash decisions, it might be worth contacting the tenancy deposit scheme for guidance on your particular situation.
-They should be able to advise you on how strong or pathetic your case is.
+Before making any decisions, it may also be worth contacting the tenancy deposit scheme for guidance on your specific situation.
+They should be able to advise you on the strength of your case.

-The final inspection is the moment you should judge whether or not the property is returned to you in an acceptable condition.
+The final inspection is the moment you assess whether the property has been returned in an acceptable condition.

-I usually assess the property a day or two before the tenant is due to vacate (not only on the day of moving out), and always AFTER 95% of their possessions have been removed the property.
-That way I’ll have the opportunity to assess the condition of the property without being obscured by furniture and boxes (a common ploy often used for disception), and it gives them a day or two to resolve any issues I point out.
-I also take the opportunity to remind them of the property inventory (which they should have a copy of).
+I usually carry out an initial inspection a day or two before the tenant is due to vacate (not only on the day of check-out), and always after around 95% of their possessions have been removed.
+This allows you to properly assess the condition of the property without furniture and boxes getting in the way (which can sometimes obscure issues), and also gives the tenant a day or two to address any problems that are highlighted.
+I also take the opportunity to remind them of the property inventory (which they should already have a copy of).

-On the day of moving out I do my final once-over.
-I typically don’t allow tenants to access the property after the check-out date, but I have made exceptions on a few occasions to allow them to resolve a few last minute outstanding issues.
-I’ll leave it to decide how you want to play that hand, as each case is generally different.
+On the actual day of check-out, I then carry out a final once-over.
+In most cases, I don’t allow tenants to access the property after the agreed end date, although I have made exceptions where a short extension was needed to resolve minor outstanding issues.
+Ultimately, it’s up to you how you handle that situation, as each case will differ.

 Oh, and here’s little plug to my inspection guide for landlords.

-When you’re a landlord for long enough, you’ll quickly realise how differently people choose to live their lives.
-It’s amazing how much you can tell about people when you walk through their home… and they have a very different perception of what “clean” means.
-My God do they.
-Actually, that’s one of the major obstacles landlords have to face, the varying perceptions.
+When you’re a landlord for long enough, you quickly realise just how differently people choose to live their lives.
+It’s surprising how much you can learn about someone simply by walking through their home – and how varied perceptions of “clean” can be.
+In many cases, they are very different from your own.

-For example – and I’ve sprinkled this example into a few different blog posts because it’s one those situations that always stand out – I had this one couple that were due to vacate in the coming days.
-During a phonecall with the husband, I asked how the preparation was going.
-His response was, “Oh, well you know Liz [the name of the wife], she’s O.C.D, so she’s been cleaning the property for days.
+For example, and I’ve referenced this situation in a few posts before because it’s one of those cases that really sticks – I once had a couple due to vacate a property within a few days.
+During a phone call with the husband, I asked how preparations were going.
+His response was: “Oh, you know Liz [the wife], she’s OCD, so she’s been cleaning for days.
 The property will be immaculate when you get it back.”

 If your property has been returned in generally good condition, but not quite to the standard you would have expected, I personally wouldn’t be too concerned.
 It’s the nature of the beast.

-Sure, I may point out a few issues during the final inspection, and imply that those issues need to be addressed.
-But if they’re not addressed by the time my tenants vacate, I’m comfortable with letting it go and taking the hit.
+Sure, I may point out a few issues during the final inspection and indicate that they should ideally be addressed.
+But if they are not fully resolved by the time the tenants vacate, I’m usually comfortable letting it go and absorbing the cost, chalking it up as part of the cost of doing business.

-I always believe it’s worth judging the overall quality of my tenants, so I avoid isolating the final stages when it comes to judgement day.
-I take the following into consideration when deciding whether or not to use their deposit to recoup cleaning costs:
+I always believe it’s worth judging the overall quality of your tenants, rather than focusing only on the final stage when it comes to judgement day.
+I take the following into consideration when deciding whether or not to use the deposit to recoup cleaning costs:

-• How long they have been tenants for (i.e. how much money I made out of my tenants)
+• How long they have been tenants (i.e. how much rental income they have generated over time)

-• Did they generally take care of the property?
+• Whether they generally took care of the property during the tenancy

 Communication is key.

-Accepting tenants: some tenants may launch their hands up and accept the fact they fell short on operation clean-up.
-In fact, from my experience, many tenants are happy to use some of the deposit on a professional cleaning service so they don’t have to do the work themselves.
+Accepting tenants: Some tenants may immediately accept that they fell short on the required standard of cleaning.
+In fact, from my experience, many tenants are willing to use part of their deposit toward a professional cleaning service, rather than handling the work themselves.

 In those cases, and assuming you have the grounds to do so, I’d stand firm and use the deposit.
 Fuck ’em.